thomasballinger/endless-sky-bindings-python/README.md

 ```

 Warning: endless_sky.bindings contains non-resetable singletons like GameData, so once you load some data (directly with GameData.BeginLoad(), with a load_data, or indirectly with a parser function) you can't unload that data without exiting Python.

-# Notes

-- You can only load once!
-- Loading takes a lot of memory: 600MB for vanilla data! (this could be optimized)

 # Installation